-NIPR has established four foundational research and education groups in the Division for Advanced Research Promotion (space and upper atmospheric sciences, meteorology and glaciology, geoscience, and bioscience) and one in the Division for Collaborative Research Promotion (polar engineering).
+NIPR has established five foundational research and education groups in the Division for Advanced Research Promotion.
 These groups utilize the unique characteristics of their field while also collaborating for the pursuit of comprehensive polar science research.

 Space and Upper Atmospheric Sciences Group